Kent Kessinger is in his 13th season as the Braves head football coach.

-In Kessinger’s 12 years has head coach, the Braves have captured four KCAC Championships and has qualified for six straight NAIA Championship Series.
+In Kessinger’s 13 years has head coach, the Braves have captured four KCAC Championships and has qualified for six straight NAIA Championship Series (2009-2015).
 He has earned three KCAC Coach of the Year honors, and was named Region 3 Coach of the Year in 2009.
-Kessinger has coached five AFCA NAIA All-Americans, 26 NAIA All-Americans, 184 All-KCAC performers, four KCAC Players of the Year, one KCAC Offensive Player of the year, two KCAC Defensive Players of the Year, and one KCAC Special Teams Player of the Year.
+Kessinger has coached six AFCA NAIA All-Americans, 36 NAIA All-Americans, 200 All-KCAC performers, four KCAC Players of the Year, one KCAC Offensive Player of the year, two KCAC Defensive Players of the Year, and one KCAC Special Teams Player of the Year.

 In 2014 the Braves qualified for their sixth straight NAIA Football Championship Series and won their fourth KCAC Championship in six years.
 OU had 16 players named to the All-KCAC teams with Luke Lundy and Dominic Sigala earning KCAC Players of the Year.
 Lundy was also named AFCA NAIA Second Team All-American.
 The Braves did well in the classroom with two players being named Daktronic Scholar Athletes and Jon Oxley earning Capital One Academic All-American College Division honors.